 He manages to take the Cyberman’s head off.

-Sue: Is this to stop the story from being racist?
+Sue: Is this to stop this story being racist?

 The Doctor disables it by ramming his sonic lance into its chest.

-Sue: Seriously, is this Doctor a homicidal maniac?
-Are they really going to run with this?
+Sue: Seriously, Neil, is this Doctor really a homicidal maniac?
 I don’t think I like it very much.

-Sue: There’s a lot going on but not a lot is happening.
+Sue: There’s a lot going on, but not a lot is actually happening.
 Does that make any sense?

-The Doctor, Peri and Russell return to the TARDIS, but they are in for a shock when they step inside the time machine…
+The Doctor, Peri and Russell are in for a shock when they step inside the TARDIS.

-Sue: How did a Cyberman get in there?
+Sue: How the **** did a Cyberman get in there?
 Can’t you lock a pipe organ?

-A Cybermen fells Russell with a blow to the neck.
+A Cyberman fells Russell with a single blow to the neck.

 Sue: Nice cliffhanger.
 That wasn’t too bad.
-It went by pretty quickly.
-I think I prefer the longer format.
-It’s a very good start.top
+You know, I think I prefer the longer format.
+Yes, that was a very good start.

-Sue picks up on an important detail during the recap.
+Sue notices something terribly important during the recap.

 Sue: The stunt man playing the exploding Cyberman looks genuinely surprised.
-I think something went wrong with that stunt.
+I think something went wrong with that.
 It looked great, though.